 Key objectives in the fisheries sector include improving the effectiveness and quality of the service to fishermen while promoting the sustainable use of the resource, and exploring the possible use of offshore resources.
-Its Fisheries Research programme includes the deployment of fish aggregating devices (FAD's), monitoring the performance of introduced trochus shells, studies of the offshore fishery and monitoring of the marine reserve.
+Its Fisheries Research programme includes the deployment of fish aggregating devices (FADs), monitoring the performance of introduced trochus shells, studies of the offshore fishery and monitoring of the marine reserve.
 Its Fisheries Extension Services programme includes measures to ensure the safety of fishermen, including the enforcement of associated legislation, and surveillance of the Exclusive Economic Zone (EEZ).

 The key issue identified in departmental consultations was the unsustainable use of inshore fish resources, coupled with the lack of baseline information on these.
-Other concerns include possible pollution from land-based sources also from visiting boats.
-A more recent concern is that of ciguatera poisoning.
-Two offshore reefs are poorly known and could provide resources that need to be managed sustainably and be protected.
-The country's one marine reserve, at Anono, appears to be effective though it is a concern that it is not yet backed by legislation.
-Protecting further areas, perhaps using traditional methods, is a priority.
+Other concerns include possible pollution from land-based sources and also from visiting boats.
+A more recent issue is that of Ciguatera poisoning.
+Two offshore reefs are poorly known and could provide resources that will need to be protected and managed sustainably.
+The country's one marine reserve, at Anono, appears to be effective although it is a concern that it is not yet backed by legislation.
+Protecting further areas, perhaps using traditional methods, is a priority for the Fisheries Division.

-2.5 Agriculture:
+2.3 Agriculture